How AI Agents Changed Laptop Power Management

 Why does the Mac sleep during an AI agent run?

 macOS measures idle time by user input — keyboard events, mouse movement, and display activity.
-An AI agent generates none of these; it runs in the background without touching input devices.
+An AI agent generates none of these; it runs in the background without touching any input device.
 Once the idle timer reaches its threshold, the system sleeps and terminates the agent's terminal session or suspends its process entirely.

 Is caffeinate enough for overnight AI agent work?